See what ye have wrought

 This secrecy-mongering that surrounds this group of Padmasambhava’s writings may have been due to the fact that his ideas were too unorthodox and that, after all, as a foreigner he was an intruder in an already tense situation in which the antagonism between the various Buddhist and non-Buddhist (Bon) factions was on the increase.
 In course of time this secrecy-mongering became a ruse to impress others whilst hiding one’s own ignorance.
 This ruse together with the greed of its perpetrators was sharply, though unavailingly, criticized by rDza dPal-sprul Orgyan ‘Jigs-med Chis-kyi dbang -po [Patrul Orgyen Jigme Chokyi Wangpo] (1808-1878) in his Kun-bzang zhal-lung.
 It is still today practised by the diverse Rinpoches, Tulkus, and Holinesses and what-not who have come to India, Nepal and the West after the demise of the Lamaist state. (italics added)

-Here we see a glimmering of a possible alternative basis for the dissemination of Buddhism in the West, based on the notion of a sangha of the individual, which I explored in my book, Buddhist Self-Ordination: A Dharma Strategy for the West.
+Here we see a glimmering of a possible alternative basis for the dissemination of Buddhism in the West, based on the notion of a sangha of the individual, which I explored in my first book, Buddhist Self-Ordination: A Dharma Strategy for the West.
 As Krishnamurti said, truth is a trackless land.
 I have ultimately concluded that this must be the destiny of Buddhism in the West too.

 List of Works Consulted